chromaui/learnstorybook.com/content/contribute.md

 # Contribute

-Contributions to LearnStorybook.com are encouraged!
+Contributions to Learn Storybook are encouraged!
 If it’s something small like grammar or punctuation, open up a pull request.
 If it’s a bigger change, [add an issue](https://github.com/hichroma/learnstorybook.com/issues) for discussion.

 ## Vue and Angular editions